VirtualBox: Licensing

-Although VirtualBox has experimental support for macOS guests, the end user license agreement of macOS does not permit the operating system to run on non-Apple hardware, and this is enforced within the operating system by calls to the Apple System Management Controller (SMC) in all Apple machines, which verifies the authenticity of the hardware.
+VirtualBox has experimental support for macOS guests.
+However, macOS's end user license agreement does not permit running on non-Apple hardware.
+The operating system enforces this by calling the Apple System Management Controller (SMC), to verify the hardware's authenticity.
+All Apple machines have an SMC.

 Virtualization

 Users of VirtualBox can load multiple guest OSes under a single host operating-system (host OS).
 Each guest can be started, paused and stopped independently within its own virtual machine (VM).
 The user can independently configure each VM and run it under a choice of software-based virtualization or hardware assisted virtualization if the underlying host hardware supports this.
 The host OS and guest OSs and applications can communicate with each other through a number of mechanisms including a common clipboard and a virtualized network facility.
 Guest VMs can also directly communicate with each other if configured to do so.

 Hardware-assisted

 VirtualBox supports both Intel's VT-x and AMD's AMD-V hardware-assisted virtualization.
 Making use of these facilities, VirtualBox can run each guest VM in its own separate address-space; the guest OS ring 0 code runs on the host at ring 0 in VMX non-root mode rather than in ring 1.

 Starting with version 6.1, VirtualBox only supports this method.
 Until then, VirtualBox specifically supported some guests (including 64-bit guests, SMP guests and certain proprietary OSs) only on hosts with hardware-assisted virtualization.